Introduction to Python

 Help on function funcion in module __main__:funcion()Esta es la explicación de la función

-Another option to see the explanation of the function is to use the __doc__
+Another option to see the function explanation is to use the function's __doc__

 funcion.__doc__